 If rain (containing no ice) falls into sub-zero temperatures, it will become supercooled.
-The probability of a rain drop freezing then depends exponentially on the temperature difference of the air below 0°C and on the volume of the drop, with larger drops more likely to freeze than smaller drops (Bigg 1953; Wisner et al. 1972).
-However, in this version of the model, the rate of freezing of rain is parametrized with a similar functional form to the melting of snow (Eq.
-7.78), but with a much slower time scale (increased by a factor of 1000) to give freezing rates closer to those observed.
+The probability of a rain drop freezing then depends exponentially on the temperature difference of the air below 0° C and on the volume of the drop, with larger drops more likely to freeze than smaller drops (Bigg, 1953; Wisner et al., 1972).